crosbay/crosbay/README.md

 >i have autism and avpd and something else that is undiagnosed and really scary so dont expect me to socialize like a normal person

->i fluctuate between concerning oversharing and complete verbal shutdown and only god can predict which one i will be today
+>i fluctuate between concerning oversharing and complete verbal shutdown and only god can predict which one it will be today

->also i'm like smart or something i don't know why i feel the need to mention that my ass does not play about education
+>also i'm like smart or something i don't know why i feel the need to mention that but my ass does not play about education

 >you are free to try and interact with me but i will either flight or freeze on your ass it's nothing personal i'm scared of air